aws/aws-nitro-enclaves-acm/README.md

 eVault has a few different components, some meant to be run inside the enclave, others inside the parent instance:
 - enclave-side components:
-  - `vtok-rand` - entropy seeder, run once at enclave boot;
+  - `p11ne-rand` - entropy seeder, run once at enclave boot;
-  - `vtok-srv` - the eVault RPC server, used to query the state of the eVault device, and to provision its database;
+  - `p11ne-srv` - the eVault RPC server, used to query the state of the eVault device, and to provision its database;
   - `libvtok_p11.so` - the PKCS#11 provider;
 - parent-instance-side components: